 The key point to keep in mind is to make sure that both parties – the homeowner and the house sitter – are happy with the agreement.
 Every homeowner’s needs and every house sitter’s needs are different.

-6. Home Owner Complains About Past House sitters
+6. Home Owner Only Has Complaints About Past House Sitters

-While of course sub par house sitters do exist, if a home owner complains about all their past house sitters being terrible, take note.
+While of course sub par house sitters do exist, if a homeowner mostly has negative things to share about all their past house sitters – take note.
 There’s a chance that they have unreasonable expectations, or will get upset no matter how good of a job someone does.

 When we arrived at our bad house sit, she launched into a tirade against her previous house sitters.
 At that point, it was too late to do anything as we were already there, but it should have been a foreboding warning.